|“I love trying to help the community and hope that I can make a difference in at least one child's life.” – Sara|

 grade with which you will feel most comfortable.

 What qualifications do I need?

 Junior Achievement makes it easy for you to be a hit with the kids.
 All you need is enthusiasm, commitment to the class you teach and the desire to make a difference.
-When you attend your orientation, we will ask you to complete our Volunteer Conduct Policy form.
+When you attend your orientation, we will ask you to complete our required volunteer forms.